JWeel/CasualCombat/DESIGN.md

 * PlayerCharacter - extends Combatant.
 This is the character that is controlled by the user.
 Like the Foe, it will have a collection of usable actions, but it will also have usable items and gear.
 There may also be templates for various PlayerCharacters.
 * Move - this is an action that a Combatant uses.
 It affects the skill values of other Combatants (usually the "health points")
 * Item - this is either a usable item in combat (which means it is linked to a certain Move), or an item which increases the skill values of a PlayerCharacter for as long as they have equipped it in-between fights.
 * Game - this class handles the state of the game.
 It keeps track of the "health points" of all combatants, and handles their actions one by one (turn-based).
+It also contains a LinkedList<String> which is a Log of events that happened during combat.
+These are accessed by the interface in PlayPage and displayed.

 The app works by having a user choose a character and then clicking a Play button.
 This takes